 Introduces the student to the leadership and management skills needed to manage the care of individuals with acute health care needs.
 Emphasis is placed on the concepts of leadership, change, legal issues and quality improvement in health care delivery systems.
 Clinical experiences are designed to provide the student an opportunity for the application of leadership and management theories in the delivery of nursing care.
 Students are also oriented to the functions and responsibilities of the graduate nurse.
-(Prerequisites: Nursing 111 through 222 and all of their prerequisites).
+(Prerequisites: Nursing 111 through Nursing 222 and all of their pre- or co-requisites, Nursing 232, English, and Computer Applications).